• Home

 Recommended Video

-Bessent argued behind the scenes, a “huge number” of Democrats are actually in favor of tariffs but can’t say so because they’ve been labeled “the Trump tariffs,” forcing them to avoid deviating “from the hive.”
-And he insisted he has gotten a “a couple of Democrats” to walk into his “bear trap” with their argument tariffs act as a tax.
+Bessent argued that, behind the scenes, a “huge number” of Democrats are actually in favor of tariffs but can’t say so because they’ve been labeled “the Trump tariffs,” forcing them to avoid deviating “from the hive.”
+And he insisted he has gotten “a couple of Democrats” to walk into his “bear trap” with their argument tariffs act as a tax.
 By their own logic, Bessent insisted, if they truly believe taxes are inflationary and therefore bad, they should do the obvious: “So you believe taxes are inflationary.
 So join me and cut taxes, and that will be disinflationary.”

 The tariffs are currently bringing in a lot of revenue and are “good for labor,” he argued.
 At the same time, Bessent emphasized the revenue generation is secondary, describing tariffs as a “shrinking ice cube,” acknowledging the mounting estimates from various economists that the revenue being generated is less than the White House initially projected.
 The ultimate goal is to rebalance trade and to bring back domestic production.